jeremyckahn/shifty/README.md

 The hooks you can currently attach functions to are:

   * `step`:  Runs on every frame that a tween runs for.
-Hook handler receives a tween's `currentState` for a parameter.
+Hook handler function receives a tween's `currentState` for a parameter.

 ...
 And that's it.
-They're easy to add in, please make Github issue or make a pull request if you'd like more to be added.
+They're easy to add in, please make Github issue or pull request if you'd like more to be added.

 Filters
 ---

 Filters are used for transforming the properties of a tween at various points in a `tweenable` instance's lifecycle.
 Filters differ from hooks because they get executed for all `Tweenable` instances globally.
+Additionally, they are meant to convert non-`Number` datatypes to `Number`s so they can be tweened, and then back again.
 Just define a filter once, attach it to `Tweenable.prototype`, and all `new` instances of `Tweenable` will have access to it.

 Here's an annotated example of a filter: